 Paris is the city for lovers… Au contraire mon ami, we had a blast with the circus… read more about our trip…

-So my kids wanted to go to Paris… not to sound spoiled, but I have been there a bunch of times (being a Brit), and didn’t feel the need to visit quite so soon, but non-the-less, we decided to add-on Paris during our trip home to the Motherland.
+So my kids wanted to go to Paris.
+Not to sound spoiled, I’ve been there a bunch of times (being a Brit), and didn’t feel the need to visit.
+Non-the-less, we decided to add-on Paris during our trip to the Motherland.

-Since we’d be visiting in February, we packed for the worst weather scenario, and we were not disappointed by the biting cold and harsh weather.
+We’d be visiting in February, so packed for a worst weather scenario, and we were not disappointed by the biting cold and harsh weather.
 We hopped a local flight from East Midlands Airport to Charles de Gaulle, which I think is my least favorite airport in the whole world.
-It’s the combo of haughty attitude, horrible terminal lay out, and lack of great services…however, it’s also the biggest hub for flights into Paris, so we sort of had to deal with the devil.
+It’s the combo of haughty attitude, horrible terminal lay out, and lack of great services (I have heard it has recently undergone a remodel so this may have changed) It’s the biggest hub for flights into Paris, so we sort of had to deal with the devil.

 Our next challenge was finding the most efficient way to our hotel.
 The easiest way, would be to take a taxi from outside the airport, pay the special ‘tourist rate’ to the unfriendly taxi driver, who then spends the whole journey snickering at us for being so stupid.
 So I’m going to suggest you take the other way.
-It sounds intimidating, but honestly, it was not that big of a deal, even with my circus in tow.
-We took the RER train (signs are everywhere from your airport terminal) and bought tickets to the Gare du Nord.
-This is the Central station in Paris, and here you leave the RER and pick up the Metro line, and with a quick swish of your credit card, you can be within 500 meters of any hotel in Paris.
-The whole process took about an hour (granted slightly longer than the taxi ride), but at a fraction of the price … just 9 Euros per adult ($11 USD).
-Not only that, you have that immediate immersion into the life of a Parisian, leering stinky Metro riders and all!
+It sounds intimidating, but honestly, it was not that big of a deal, even with the circus in tow.
+We took the RER train (signs are everywhere in the airport terminal) and bought tickets to Gare du Nord.
+This is the Central station in Paris.
+Here you leave the RER and pick up the Metro line, and with a swish of your credit card, you are within 500 meters of any hotel.
+The whole process took about an hour (granted slightly longer than the taxi ride), but a fraction of the price.
+Just 9 Euros per adult ($11 USD).
+Also, you have the immediate immersion into the life of a Parisian, leering stinky Metro riders and all!

 After settling into our hotel a couple of blocks from the Arc du Triomphe, we were ready to see some sights.

-OK, if you go to Paris, you simply must see the Eiffel Tower.
+If you go to Paris, you simply must see the Eiffel Tower.
 If not, your friends will think you are weird.
-Frankly though, you can see it from almost any vantage point in Paris.
-You won’t find the best view of the city at the top (we opted to take the elevator to the 2nd floor).
-It is, however, an immense sight due to its amazing architecture and sheer size.
-It is HIGHLY recommended that you pre-purchase tickets online before you arrive.
+You can see it from almost any vantage point in Paris.
+You’ll find the best view of the city at the top (we opted to take the elevator to the 2nd floor).
+It is, however, an immense sight due to the amazing architecture and sheer size.
+I strongly recommend you pre-purchase tickets online.
 (Unless of course, your idea of a good time is waiting for three hours in a line that snakes from the Eiffel Tower, all the way down the left bank!)

 This Piece de Resistance does not disappoint.
-We’ve all seen it in pictures and on TV, but that first glance of huge glimmering steel structure, was pretty breathtaking.
+We’ve all seen it in pictures and on TV, but the first glance of the huge, glimmering, steel structure, was pretty breathtaking.

-One thing to note when traveling with the circus, is that they seem to be a magnet for street vendors.
+Important to note when traveling with the circus, they seem to be a magnet for street vendors.
 There are packs and packs of them in Paris, selling everything from miniature Eiffel Towers, fake Prada purses, to bongs in the shape of rather large penises (which were a huge hit with the circus!)
-As with most countries, it is best to avoid speaking with these fine people, unless you plan to make a purchase, or happen to like being followed by dodgy looking men with back packs….
+As with most countries, it’s best to avoid speaking with these fine people, unless you plan to make a purchase, or happen to like being followed by dodgy looking men with back packs.